PatrickMatthiesen/DSYS-gRPC-template/README.md

     ```

     Your repo should be on the public GitHub as it needs to be an accessible web page.
-    > If you don't want to use a GitHub repository to keep it simple but differ from the standard, you can just call it something like `incrementer.com`, as that would fit the name of this example.
+    > If you don't want to use a GitHub repository to keep it simple but differ from the standard, you can call it something like `incrementer.com`, as that would fit the name of this example.

 2. Make a ``.proto`` file in a sub-directory, for example, ``proto/template.proto``, and make your service.
 See [The Proto file](#the-proto-file) for info on what to add to the `.proto` file